A little history of Saint-Symphorien church in Morogues

-Quiet, so quiet little village of Morogues… after the visit of the neighbouring castle of Maupas, we stop here for a moment to visit the church.
+Quiet, so quiet little village of Morogues… after the visit of the neighbouring castle of Maupas, let's stop here for a moment to visit the church.

-We can see inside a decoration coming from the Holy-Chapel of Bourges raised for duke Jean de Berry, like the 14th century’s bench made in oak wood!
+We can see inside a decoration coming from the Holy-Chapel of Bourges raised for duke Jean de Berry, like the 14th century’s bench!